-James Joyce could hardly have imagined the extraordinary popularity of his novel Ulysses which will be celebrated throughout the world this 16th June.
+James Joyce could hardly have imagined the extraordinary popularity of his novel "Ulysses," which will be celebrated throughout the world this June 16.

 From Dublin to Dubai and Cork to Caracas there will be Bloomsday readings, with Dublin itself becoming the focus of a major new international trend to honor Joyce’s memory.

-Yet it is the celebration of a book that is difficult, complex and has been read by only a fraction of the millions who have claimed to do so.
+Yet, it is the celebration of a book that is difficult, complex and has been read by only a fraction of the millions who have claimed to have done so.

 But unlike many works of art, this is no obscure and deliberately difficult work lacking any real merit except to academics who delight in its difficulty.

-The story of Leopold Bloom and his wanderings around Dublin on one 24-hour odyssey is a tale full of obscure references, non-sequitors, blind alleys and genuine beautiful and passionate language.
+The story of Leopold Bloom and his wanderings around Dublin on one 24-hour odyssey is a tale full of obscure references, nonsequiturs, blind alleys, and genuinely beautiful and passionate language.

 Many reject it as too obscure, yet Molly Bloom’s parting remarks at the very end of the book stand as one of the English language’s greatest.